provisions-group/ms-application-insights-laravel/README.md

 # Microsoft Application Insights for Laravel 5

-At this moment in time, this is just a simple Laravel implementation for the client-side JavaScript element of the Microsoft Application Insights tool.
+At this moment in time, this is just a simple Laravel implementation for the client-side JavaScript element of [Microsoft Application Insights](http://azure.microsoft.com/en-gb/services/application-insights/)

 ## Installation